seveas/whelk/docs/index.rst

 Shell commands return a namedtuple :data:`(returncode, stdout, stderr)` These result objects can also be used as booleans.
-As in shellscript, a non-zero returncode is consifered :data:`False` and a returncode of zero is considered :data:`True`, so this simply works::
+As in shellscript, a non-zero returncode is considered :data:`False` and a returncode of zero is considered :data:`True`, so this simply works::

     result = shell.make('test'):